esphome/esphome-docs/esphomeyaml/guides/getting_started_command_line.rst

-On docker, the first upload is a bit more complicated, either you manage to map the serial device into docker with the ``-v`` option, or you just call ``compile`` within the container and let platformio do the uploading on the host system:
+On docker, the first upload is a bit more complicated, either you manage to map the serial device into docker with the ``-v`` option, or you just call ``compile`` within the container and let platformio do the uploading on the host system.

+If you are running docker on Linux you can add ``--device=/dev/ttyUSB0`` to your docker command to map a local USB device.

 .. code:: bash